philpagel/PCE174-communication/README.md

 See `protocol.md` for a detailed description of the communication protocol.

-## Status
+# Status

-Compared to v0.6, the command structure has changed and are no longer compatible with older releases.
+Compared to v0.6, the command structure has changed!
+Commands are no longer compatible with older releases.
 I believe it's much cleaner now, but that's *my* opinion.